rolly9992/Project4/README.md

 		c) QC_walk_through_alg.py QC as I was working out some thoughts on the algorithm
 		d) dfout_QC.xlsx – looking at an output file

-D) exploring directory – REFERENCE DATA ONLY. some jupyter notebooks used to explore the machine learning input data and workout some machine learning, some visuals from this were used in the blog article.
+	3) exploring directory – REFERENCE DATA ONLY. some jupyter notebooks used to explore the machine learning input data and workout some machine learning, some visuals from this were used in the blog article.

-	1) distributions.ipynb – looking at distributions of variables
+		a) distributions.ipynb – looking at distributions of variables

-	2) explore_ML_data_and_models.ipynb
+ 		b) explore_ML_data_and_models.ipynb

-	3) explore_ML_data_and_other_models.ipynb
+ 		c) explore_ML_data_and_other_models.ipynb

+	#NOTE these are in the main section of the models directory:

  	ml_data.xlsx the INPUT data for machine learning.
 This is an OUTPUT file from the format_raw_data.py script.
 This has all the data we use for all the quarters for all the tickers, along with SPY prices and 		our target variable.
 This file is created AFTER running the format_raw_data.py script.

 	Model_Exploring_and_Evaluations.py – a python script to create various models, test them all and export the resulting stats.
 We are using precision as the most important metric for this project.

 	individual_picks_vs_SPY.py – the final script that does some backtesting.
 What would have happened if we picked 5 stocks based on the algorithm (with no human interfering).
 How would it have done?
 There is a shuffle function in the models used here so there is some variation in the outcome.

 Individual files in the main directory

 	requirements.txt file – standard file used to create the python directory

 	sp500_tickerlist_exclude list.xlsx – a list of tickers excluded from the algorithm due to falling outside the studied time period.
 In other words, these were more recent joins.
 One exception was ticker SNA 	  	which seems to not be available using Alpha Vantage after attempting numerous times.

 	Which python version.py – a script to print out the python version used for this project which is 3.11.0

 ## Python Libraries Used
-alpha_vantage
-datetime
-numpy
-os
-pandas
-requests
-sklearn
-sys
-time
+alpha_vantage,
+datetime,
+numpy,
+os,
+pandas,
+requests,
+sklearn,
+sys,
+time,
 warnings